RGaming/Basewars13/Readme.markdown

 # [RGaming] Basewars 13

 ##About
-A complete remake of [RGaming]Base wars for Garry's mod 13
+A complete remake of [RGaming]Basewars for Garry's Mod 13

 ##Requirement
 Your server will need models from: (tf, css)